ultraio/docs-blockchain/docs/guides/Building Token Factories/firsttokenfactory.md

 ![](/images/token-factories/great_success.png)

-We are glossing over a lot of functionality here, in the interest of getting yup up and running quickly.
+We are glossing over a lot of functionality here, in the interest of getting you up and running quickly.
 Later guides will cover some of the more advanced features that our NFT standard supports, including variants, authorized minters, and much more.

 In the meantime, congratulations on creating your first Token Factory. **Now, let's go mint your first Uniq!**